lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_2.md

 `@script`
-What does it mean to adjust for confounders?
-What is a confounder?
-You'll likely encounter confounding in other epidemiology courses, so I won't cover it much here.
-For cross-sectional analyses, adjusting for confounding is fairly easy, since there is no time-component.
-But in cohorts, confounding gets trickier and more thought must go into what to adjust for.
+What does it actually mean to adjust for confounders?
+In cohorts, confounding gets trickier and more thought must go into what to adjust for.
 Do the best you can, but be aware you are guaranteed to not include or to not know about all confounders.

 Confounding is very very important to consider in health research.
 There are several ways to identify confounders.
 Using previous knowledge of biology and of the problem and using formal methods such as directed acyclic graphs and information criterion techniques are common approaches.

 ---
-## Classical definition of a confounder
+## Confounder identification with DAGs

 ```yaml
 type: "FullSlide"